MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/scan-business-cards.md

 [!INCLUDE[cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-The integrated business card scanner in Dynamics 365 for Sales helps salespeople to quickly scan business cards of the prospective customers they’ve met on the fields.
-It reads basic information from the card and populates data in fields of lead or contact records in Dynamics 365 for Sales, so sales people don’t spend time on entering the data manually and can focus on more important tasks.
+The integrated business card scanner in Dynamics 365 for Sales helps salespeople to quickly scan business cards of the prospective customers they’ve met in the fields.
+It reads basic information from the card and populates data in fields of **lead** or **contact** records in Dynamics 365 for Sales, so sales people don’t spend time on entering the data manually and can focus on more important tasks.

 > [!IMPORTANT]
 > - [!INCLUDE[cc-preview-features-definition](../includes/cc-preview-features-definition.md)]